NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 • Flooring: Avoid carpeting, which traps moisture.
 Opt for tile, sealed concrete, or other hard, non-porous surfaces.

 • Racking Materials: Choose mold-resistant materials like stainless steel or treated wood.
 Avoid untreated wood, which can absorb moisture and harbor mold.
+To find the right storage for your cellar environment, explore our wine racks collection.

 Maintenance Schedule and Checklist